- Issues of the Day

 - About Me

 I remember reading Rachel Carlson's Silent Spring in high school and sensed that there was something monumental about what she was saying, although I did not delve further into the subject then.
-Clearly, her message had some connection to social change, or rather to the ills of society and nature.
+Clearly, her message had some connection to the ills that afflicted society and nature but it seemed distant from the realities surrounding me then.

 A year later, when I started my doctoral work in geography, I decided to study the relationship between societies and their natural settings.
 I learned about global change and wrote my dissertation on the central role that society-nature relations play in authentic development.
 I began studying the sustainability literature.

-It has since become abundantly apparent to me that the environmental crisis is as least as dangerous to the future of life on this planet as the nuclear age and the atomic bomb.
+It has since become abundantly clear to me that the environmental crises on the horizon today are as least as dangerous to the future of life on this planet as the nuclear armament.
 I now realize that repairing the world is simultaneously a social, economic, cultural, spiritual pursuit, all having to do with the planet and the societies that inhabit it.

 Some recent pieces on environmental issues written by meReporting On Poverty and Sustainability from the Rehovot Conference